 After 40 years of unreliable quality control and diminishing box office, such drastic measures were arguably essential to preserve Trek as a viable franchise.
 But I do sympathize with the grumbling of longtime fans upset at scrapping everything and starting over.
 And this is not even to mention the many writers, directors, and actors that created the no-longer canonical stories.
 All of which hasn’t disappeared from our reality, and will be enjoyed forever on DVD, but this film does render pretty much everything that came before it as second-class Trek.
 I can’t help but wonder how all future spinoffs are now going to be handled on a practical level.
 For instance, if there are to be future comics or novels featuring the characters from The Next Generation, are the physical products going to have to be labelled as taking place in the now-depricated original fictional universe?
 How does “Trek Classic” and “Neu Trek” sound?

 Why does Kirk bother firing upon Nero’s ship as it’s being torn apart by a black hole?
-The Dork Report’s No-Prize answer: maybe Kirk feared Nero would time travel yet again to create mischief in yet another timeline (hey, there’s always the inevitable next reboot in a few years).
+Our No-Prize answer: maybe Kirk feared Nero would time travel yet again to create mischief in yet another timeline (hey, there’s always the inevitable next reboot in a few years).

 Starfleet is busy elsewhere in the galaxy, so we see the cadets mobilized into a strike force to confront Nero.
 So why is the Academy still full of students when Nero’s ship reaches Earth?
-The Dork Report’s No-Prize answer: maybe they were Freshmen not qualified to do more than merely swab the decks.
+Our No-Prize answer: maybe they were Freshmen not qualified to do more than merely swab the decks.

 It’s wildly implausible for young Spock to maroon Kirk on the same planet that Nero did Spock Prime.
-The Dork Report’s No-Prize answer: nope, I got nothing.
+Our No-Prize answer: nope, I got nothing.
 I mean, really, come on! (but still, the movie is awesome, just go with it)

 The hardest plot point to swallow is why Spock Prime does not accompany Kirk back to the Enterprise.
 Would he really risk the fate of Earth because he thinks it’s more important that Kirk and his young self forge their destined friendship?
-The Dork Report’s No-Prize answer: yes.
+Our No-Prize answer: yes.

 But enough complaining.
 Did I mention the movie is TEH AWESOME?
 There’s not one bad performance to drag things down (a notable problem with Watchmen).
 Despite being tasked with recreating characters beloved by fans for over 40 years, no one attempts an outright imitation or caricature.
 The most faithful is Zachary Quinto as Spock.
 Beyond his eerie physical resemblance to Nimoy (maybe not how he actually looked in 1966, but how he might have), he has a fresh take that plays up the character’s internal struggle between emotion and logic.
 Chris Pine artfully embodies Kirk’s blend of righteous nobility and brash rule-busting attitude without aping William Shatner’s famously hammy style (for which we all, admit it, love him).
 Karl Urban nails Bones as a seasick pessimist, and Zoe Saldana and John Cho bring welcome sass and physical action hero prowess to Uhura and Sulu, two characters often left on the sidelines.
 Only Anton Yelchin and Simon Pegg come close to overdoing it.
 Pegg mugs and shouts, playing Scotty as much more of a mad Scotsman than James Doohan ever did, and Yelchin overexaggerates Chekov’s accent for pure comedy.
 But that’s not to say both performances aren’t hugely entertaining, just like everything else on display.